Drone Registration and Remote Pilot in Command

 All unmanned aircraft in the US over 0.55 lbs, regardless of for commercial or recreational use, MUST be registered with the FAA.
 You can register your drone HERE.
-Once you register your drone, you have to either "affix" it to your drone (aka - stick it on there somewhere).
+Once you register your drone, the registration number must be visible on an outside surface of the drone.
 Remember this for the exam!

 The Remote Pilot in Command (RPIC) is the person who is ultimately responsible for the safe operation of the unmanned aircraft.
 They must hold a valid and current Remote Pilot certificate.
 It is required that one RPIC be designated before each flight.
 The RPIC has the final say for all flight operations, whether to fly or not depending on the condition of the weather, the unmanned aircraft itself, and the overall flight environment and circumstances.